vrubels/Notch2NL-Project/README.md

 chimp/ contains a walk through of the methodology for determining which assembled bins were associated with which proteins in Chimp.

-assemblies/ contains fastas of contigs and the original reads for each bin created by Gordion for each of these Chimp assemblies
+chimp_assemblies/ contains fastas of contigs and the original reads for each bin created by Gordion for each of these Chimp assemblies

+human_assemblies/ contains fastas of contigs and constructed scaffolds for each bin created by Gordion for all fully consented human cell lines

 figs/ contains miscellaneous other figures